Deep Learning-Assisted Improved Differential Fault Attacks on Lightweight Stream Ciphers: Attack Description

 \subsubsection{Implementation of Multilayer Perceptron Model}

-Using the generated datasets, we employ multilayer perceptron (MLP) models to identify the fault locations.
-The implementation of the models are done with the Keras library provided in the TensorFlow framework, using the Google Colab.
-The number of neurons in the input layer is the length of the differential keystream, while the number of neurons in the output layer is the size of the internal state of the cipher, that is the number of possible fault location.
-For the number of hidden layers, number of neurons or other hyperparameters, an exhaustive search is used to optimize the parameters.
+We employ multilayer perceptron (MLP) models to identify the fault locations.
+The models were implemented with the Keras library provided in the TensorFlow framework on the Google Colab platform.
+The number of neurons in the input layer is the length of the differential keystream, while the number of neurons in the output layer is the size of the internal state of the cipher, i.e., the number of possible fault locations.

-The model is compiled with the Adam optimizer and the sparse categorial cross entropy loss function.
-Since this is a classification problem, accuracy is chosen as the metric.
-The model is trained for a maximum of 50 epochs and the early-stopping criterion based on validation accuracy is applied.
-If there is no improvement in validation accuracy for seven consecutive epochs, the training process is stopped, and the weights of the best validation accuracy are restored.
-The hyperparameters including the number of neurons and hidden layers, dropout rate, and initial learning rate are selected through empirical experiments.
-The number of neurons is tuned by adjusting the parameters with a power of two, while the dropout rate is adjusted by increasing or decreasing the rate by 0.05.
+The model is compiled with the Adam optimizer and the sparse categorical cross-entropy loss function.
+As this is a multi-class classification problem, accuracy is used as the primary evaluation metric.
+The model is trained for a maximum of 50 epochs, with an early-stopping criterion based on validation accuracy.
+If no improvement in validation accuracy is observed for seven consecutive epochs, the training process is terminated, and the weights associated with the best validation accuracy are restored.
+Various hyperparameters, including the number of hidden layers, number of neurons per layer, dropout rate, and initial learning rate, are chosen through a systematic search over selected configurations.